 The European Union (EU) GDPR is a set of rules that require businesses to protect the personal data and privacy of EU citizens.
-As of 25 May 2018 all 28 EU member states will enforce GDPR, setting new standards for the way we collect, store and use data.
+As of 25 May 2018 all 28 EU member states have begun enforcing GDPR, setting new standards for the way we collect, store and use data.

 GDPR is built on the premise that a person’s information is owned by that individual, and that any organisation collecting personal data has an obligation to seek consent before doing so and to use and store the data responsibly and securely.

 Any company that deals with European citizens' data is affected by GDPR.

 Companies “processing” (collecting, storing and using) data need to become GDPR compliant.
 This doesn't just apply to global social networks or search engines, it applies to all businesses that interact with European consumers, distributors, partners etc.

 Further, the GDPR remit extends to data that are transferred outside of the EU.
 A U.S. company that has no physical presence in Europe but relies on European distributors for example, is still subject to GDPR, as European data is being collected and used by that company.

 According to Bloomberg companies are provisioning heavily for GDPR; hiring staff and overhauling their websites.
 Around 75% of US multi-nationals are preparing to spend over $1 million on GDPR compliance, with 10% of these setting aside $10 million or more.